-Gavin A. Cloherty, Ph.D., is director of Infectious Disease Research for Abbott’s diagnostics business.
-He provides scientific leadership in the area of infectious disease diagnostics by conducting groundbreaking clinical studies on hepatitis and HIV.
+Gavin A. Cloherty, Ph.D., is head of Infectious Disease Research for Abbott’s diagnostics business.
+He provides scientific leadership in the area of infectious disease diagnostics by conducting groundbreaking clinical studies on hepatitis and HIV and developing new tests.
 As one of the top experts in the field, his innovative research is changing the way infectious diseases are being diagnosed to help improve patient outcomes.

-Gavin has more than 17 years of experience with Abbott and leads a team of scientists in the study of HIV and hepatitis viral strain diversity.
-His expertise is sought after globally through his established partnerships with commercial organizations, ministries of health and government agencies, including the Centers for Disease Control and Prevention (CDC).
-He is currently working with the Republic of Georgia to help eradicate hepatitis C in the country, and looking to expand these efforts to other regions of the world severely impacted by this disease.
+Gavin has more than 20 years of experience with Abbott and leads a team of scientists in the study of the viral diversity of HIV and hepatitis.
+His expertise is sought after globally through his established partnerships with commercial organizations, ministries of health, government agencies and academic institutions, such as the Centers for Disease Control and Prevention (CDC) and National Institutes of Health’s AIDS Clinical Trial Group (ACTG) and Hepatitis B Research Network (HBRN).
+He has worked with the Republic of Georgia to help eradicate hepatitis C in the country, and is looking to expand these efforts to other regions of the world severely impacted by this disease.

 Prior to his current role, Gavin was associate director of Global Scientific Affairs, where he provided scientific leadership on product strategies, scientific marketing, and market access activities and evaluated business development opportunities.
 He also oversaw scientific education of global key opinion leaders and led advisory boards and scientific symposia.

 As a senior research scientist, Gavin assisted in the development and design of the Abbott Molecular RealTime tests and m2000 system.

 Throughout his career Gavin has published numerous studies, abstracts and posters.
 In addition to his impressive list of publications he also has been invited to speak at conferences around the world.